aws-pablito/aws-quicksight-slackanalytics-app/README.md

 ## Deploy the Slack Application

-1. Create a custom Slack App following [these instructions](https://api.slack.com/scopes/admin.analytics:read)
+1. Register a custom Slack App following [these instructions](https://api.slack.com/scopes/admin.analytics:read)

 Note: In the OAuth and Permissions section, for redirect URL use a placeholder such as "https://not-a-real-domain.com/".
 The scope for the app should be `admin.analytics:read`.